 empty box

-Legal Risks: Demand Letters and Litigation Trends
+Litigation Risks: Demand Letters and Evolving Class Action Trends

 Tracks: FDA, Marketing, Legal

 Plaintiff litigation and demand letters are becoming one of the primary risks to consider in developing product marketing strategies.
-Learn how to navigate the shark tank with this discussion of the current litigation landscape, how to best protect your company, and what to do if and when your product becomes a target.
+Learn how to navigate the shark tank with this discussion of the current litigation landscape, how to best protect your company, and what to do if your product becomes a target.

 empty box